 Subscribe to my email list and get my free report, How to Measure & Monitor the Health of Your Home

-RVs, like cars, are giant metal boxes which can act similarly to Faraday cages.
+Then take all that madness, and compound it by the fact that you are living in a giant metal box.
+You know…a faraday cage!
 Cellular and WiFi signals from inside the RV can effectively get “trapped” inside the unit, bouncing around and causing more damage.
 A 2015 study published in the International Journal of Environmental Research showed that the use of a cell phone and Bluetooth device inside of a car, increased the intensity of radiation by 393%!

 According to EMF expert, Sal La Duca, anything metallic that is exposed to electromagnetic fields can cause a secondary antenna effect.
 This effect magnifies the strength of the existing field as well as the biological irritation that it can cause.

-Eliminating EMFs in an RV is difficult, if not impossible.
-But a few steps can be taken to reduce exposure.
-First, use cell phones, Bluetooth, and WiFi devices in the rig as sparingly as possible.
-These devices are the biggest source of EMFs in the unit – so turn these devices off or in airplane mode when not in use and at night.
+- First, use cell phones, Bluetooth, and WiFi devices in the rig as sparingly as possible.
+These devices are the biggest source of EMFs in the unit – so turn these devices off or in airplane mode (don’t forget to turn off location services!) when not in use and at night.